Chapter Thirty Four - Poor Richard

 "But it's true and that horse of hers, it's huge.
 I want to save people like she does."

 "Stop it."
-The man raised his beefy arm to cuff his son, but the Willow's vice-like grip seized his wrist in a vice like grip.
-He tried to break her grip, but he couldn't budge her.
+The man raised his beefy arm to cuff his son, but the Willow's seized his wrist in a vice like grip.
+He tried to break loose, but he couldn't budge her.

 The Willow growled, "I don't know how they feel about it in England, but where I come from hitting a child is unacceptable."